Arthur Guyton

-Arthur Clifton Guyton (September 8, 1919 – April 3, 2003) was an American physiologist.

-Guyton is well known for his Textbook of Medical Physiology, which quickly became the standard text on the subject in medical schools.
+Arthur Clifton Guyton (September 8, 1919 – April 3, 2003) was an American physiologist best known for his studies on cardiovascular physiology and his Textbook of Medical Physiology, which quickly became the standard text on the subject in medical schools.
 The first edition was published in 1956, the 10th edition in 2000 (the last before Guyton's death), and the 12th edition in 2010.
-The 14th edition (2020) is the latest version available.
-It is the world's best-selling medical physiology textbook and has been translated into at least 15 languages.
+The 15th edition published in 2025 is the latest version available.
+It is the world's best-selling medical physiology textbook.

-Textbook of medical physiology
+Textbook of Medical Physiology

 Textbook of Medical Physiology is one of the world's best-selling physiology books and has been translated into at least 13 languages (the textbook memoriam states 13, but the online memoriam states at least 15.)

 From the ninth edition onwards, John E. Hall co-authored the textbook.
 However, all prior editions were written entirely by Guyton, with the eighth edition published in 1991.
 Subsequent editions, including the latest, preserve his legacy within the title, Guyton and Hall Textbook of Medical Physiology.
+He has also published renowned textbooks on neurosciences.